-The Suzuki Swace is too new to have appeared in our Driver Power customer satisfaction survey, although its Toyota Corolla twin finished in 7th place out of 75 cars which should go some way to reassuring customers thinking of buying a Swace.
-Suzuki itself placed 17th out of 30 manufacturers in the Best brands poll, beating some premium car makers such as Audi, BMW and Mercedes.
+The Suzuki Swace is too new to have appeared in our Driver Power customer satisfaction survey, although its Toyota Corolla twin finished in 38th place out of 75 cars.
+Suzuki itself placed 21st out of 29 brands in the manufacturer ratings and, although in the bottom half of the poll, it still beat some premium car makers such as Audi and Mercedes.

 EuroNCAP hasn’t yet crash tested the Swace, but again the comparable Corolla received a full five-star rating, with an excellent 95 per cent score for adult protection and 84 per cent for child safety.

 Standard safety kit for the Swace is equally impressive and includes radar cruise control, Road Sign Assist, a lane departure warning, a vehicle sway warning and lane centering and steering assist functions.
 Top-spec SZ5 versions add a Blind Spot Monitor and a rear cross traffic alert.

 Suzuki provides a standard three-year/60,000-mile warranty, although there is the option to extend this with Suzuki’s Basic, Select and Comprehensive cover offered at extra cost.
 Toyota supplies a five-year/100,000-mile warranty, which is worth remembering if you plan on keeping your car over a longer period.